-From version 6.4.1 onwards, support for nested filters has been added in the "On Create" and "On Update" triggers.
+Nested filters are also supported on the "On Create" and "On Update" triggers.
 Support has also been added for Less Than (Before in case of Date/Time fields), Lesser Than or Equal To (On or Before in case of Date/Time fields), Greater Than (After in case of Date/Time fields), Greater Than or Equal To (On or after in case of Date/Time fields), and Matches Pattern operators in filters.
 For more information about nested filters and operators, see the Dashboards, Templates, and Widgets chapter in the "User Guide."